ramirocabral/aws-solutions-architect-associate-notes-SAAC03/storage/RDS.md

 ## Multi AZ
 - can be upgraded without downtime
 - one dns name
-- automatic failover to standby database by switching target ip of dns name
+- automatic failover to standby database by switching target ip or dns name
 - sync replication
 - one db will be standby
 - deactive automation mode and take snapshot before modify